katholiek-onderwijs-vlaanderen/sri/README.md

 Keys in the JSON responses SHOULD BE camelCasedLikeThis.
 Acronyms SHOULD NOT be in all capitals.
 For example ZIP code is not implemented as ZIPcode, but rather zipCode.

 For *regular* resources all JSON objects in the document, including the root object, MUST expose `key` that contains a UUID to uniquely identify separate sections in the JSON document.
 For the root object this key MUST correspond to the UUID section of the *permalink*.
-This also applies to arrays of objects within the document.
+(This also applies to arrays of objects within the document)

 A regular resource should include a `$$meta` section.
 Such a section MUST include :